dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ```

 ## Set QoS Limits
-Starting in version 2.5, CSI Driver for PowerFlex now support setting the limits for the bandwidth and IOPS that one SDC generates for the specified volume.
+Starting in version 2.5, CSI Driver for PowerFlex now supports setting the limits for the bandwidth and IOPS that one SDC generates for the specified volume.
 This enables the CSI driver to control the quality of service (QoS).

 To accomplish this, two new parametrs are introduced in the storage class: bandwidthLimitInKbps and iopsLimit.
 > Ensure the proper values are enabled in your storage class yaml files.
-Refer the [sample storage class yamls](https://github.com/dell/csi-powerflex/tree/main/samples/storageclass) for more details.
+Refer to the [sample storage class yamls](https://github.com/dell/csi-powerflex/tree/main/samples/storageclass) for more details.

 ```yaml
 apiVersion: storage.k8s.io/v1